重口味SM

 (Photo by Johnny Guatto/重口味SM)

-Geoffrey Hinton, a Emeritus of computer science at the 重口味SM, has .
+, a Emeritus of computer science at the 重口味SM, has .

 Widely regarded as the 鈥済odfather of AI,鈥 Hinton shared the prize with for foundational discoveries and inventions that enable machine learning with artificial neural networks.

-Hinton said he was 鈥渇labbergasted鈥 at the honour as messages poured in from around the world.
+Hinton said he was 鈥渇labbergasted鈥 at the honour as messages poured in from around the world

 鈥淚 had no expectations of this,鈥 he told U of T News shortly after the win was announced in Stockholm Tuesday morning. 鈥淚 am extremely surprised and I'm honoured to be included.鈥